-These controls work in conjunction with the Rockdale LEP Height of Buildings Map and Design Excellence and Competition clause which establishes development standards for height and further building envelope controls within the Town Centre.
+This DCP works in conjunction with the Bayside LEP Height of Buildings Map and the Design Excellence clause to establish building heights and further building envelope controls within the Rockdale Town Centre.
+The requirements of this DCP must be considered for any development within the Application area to achieve Design Excellence.